NSLS-II-SMI/bluesky-nexus/README.md

    - Syntax: `$pre-run-cpt:<component_name>`
    - Details:
      - The separation between the prefix `$pre-run-cpt` and component name is made by applying the colon sign (`:`).
      - The separation between items of the `<component_name>` is also made by applying the colon sign (`:`).
-     - If the device name appears under `data_keys` of a descriptor document without additional component names (which is a case e.g. for positioners) please only use `$pre-run-cpt`
      - **Examples**:
        - `$pre-run-cpt:grat:diffraction_order`
-       - `$pre-run-cpt` This is the case if the component name is 'reduced' to the name of the instance that contains this component, for example by using: `self.readback.name = self.name`
+       - `$pre-run-cpt:en:readback`

 3. **Post-run Component Values**:
-   - Fetch values from components after the run (event documents).
+   - Retrieve values of components after the run from event documents or descriptor document.
-   - Syntax: `$post-run:events:<component_name>`
+   - Syntax: `$post-run:<component_name>`
    - Details:
-     - The separation between the prefix `$post-run:events` and component name is made by applying the colon sign (`:`).
+     - The separation between the prefix `$post-run` and component name is made by applying the colon sign (`:`).
      - The separation between items of the `<component_name>` is made by applying the underscore sign (`_`) (as per the ophyd naming style).
-     - If the device name appears under `data_keys` of a descriptor document without additional component names (which is a case e.g. for positioners) please only use `$post-run:events`
+     -  If in the class definition of the component its name is “reduced” to the name of the instance that contains this component, e.g.: `self.readback.name = self.name`, this must be taken into account when defining the character string that appears after `$post-run`.
      - **Examples**:
+       - `$post-run:grating_diffraction_order`
+       - `$post-run:en`
-       - `$post-run:events:grating_diffraction_order`
+       - `$post-run`

-       - `$post-run:events` This is the case if the component name is 'reduced' to the name of the instance that contains this component, for example by using: `self.readback.name = self.name`
+    The data of device components with `kind='config'` are retrieved from the `configuration` dictionary of the descriptor document.
+    The data of device components with `kind='hinted'` or `kind='normal'` are retrieved from the `data_keys` dictionary of the descriptor document and from the associated events documents.
+    As far as the sequence is concerned, the data is retrieved from the stream descriptors.
+Only if the component name could not be found in the stream descriptors is the data retrieved from the baseline descriptor.

 ---